adhiraj-ranjan/binance_p2p_helper/README.md

 ### How It Works
 1) Here the Base asset is taken as USDT
 2) Two Algorithms Are Used:
-    - Upon Buying an asset from specified Ad, and Converting to USDT and selling it throught Ads gives profit, returns Profit
+    - Upon Buying an asset from specified Ad, and Converting to USDT and selling it throught Ads ,returns Profit
-    - On Buying USDT from Ad at good price, Converting it to Specified Asset and selling it to specified User, return Profit
+    - On Buying USDT from Ad at good price, Converting it to Specified Asset and selling it to specified User, returns Profit

 ### Things to keep under consideration
 1) Crypto prices are very volatile